Marine Snow Removal Benchmarking Dataset: Introduction

 We also propose two marine snow removal tasks and develop datasets corresponding to these tasks.
 This \textit{Marine Snow Removal Benchmarking Dataset} (MSRB Dataset) is the first attempt in this field and is publicly available online\footnote{\url{https://github.com/ychtanaka/marine-snow}}.
 We also present the first MSR benchmarking results using the MSRB Dataset: We compare the objective performance of marine snow removal among median filters and a deep neural network.
 Real MSR results as well as the limitations are also described.

-The remainder of this paper is organized as follows: Section \ref{sec:relatedworks} reviews several related studies for underwater image restoration.
+The remainder of this paper is organized as follows: Section \ref{sec:relatedworks} reviews several related studies for underwater image enhancement.
 Two representative marine snow models that we discovered are presented in Section \ref{sec:marine_snow_models} along with their synthesizing method.
-The MSRB Dataset specifications are introduced in Section \ref{sec:dataset} and include two tasks.
+The MSRB Dataset specifications are introduced in Section \ref{sec:dataset} and include the description of the two tasks.
 The first MSR benchmarking results with objective image quality metrics are shown in Section \ref{sec:benchmark}.
 Real MSR results and limitations are described in Section \ref{sec:real_msr}.
 Finally, we provide some concluding remarks in Section \ref{sec:conclusion}.